 The area as a whole is changing significantly.
 The strategic investigation area sits within the Corridor and covers approximately 170 hectares and includes land between Macquarie Centre and Ivanhoe Estate (Herring Road Precinct) to Lachlans Line and Riverside Corporate Park (North Ryde Station Precinct).
-These key centres are also undergoing significant transformations as part of the Urban Activation Precinct (UAP) programme.
+These key centres have undergone significant change as part of the Urban Activation Precinct (UAP) program.